The \'etale local structure of algebraic stacks: Luna's fundamental lemma and universality of adequate moduli spaces

-whenever $(\cX,\cZ)$ is coherently complete.
-The implication now follows from the elementary \Cref{L:coho-complete-stable}\itemref{L:coho-complete-stable:finite}.
-It also follows from the main result of \cite{rydh-2014} that if $\cX$ is quasi-compact and quasi-separated, then $(\cX, \cZ)$ is a henselian pair if and only if \eqref{E:henselian-pair} is bijective for every integral morphism $\cX'\to \cX$.\end{remark}
+\begin{remark} It follows from the main result of \cite{rydh-2014} that if $\cX$ is quasi-compact and quasi-separated, then $(\cX, \cZ)$ is a henselian pair if and only if \eqref{E:henselian-pair} is bijective for every integral morphism $\cX'\to \cX$. \end{remark}